-Safewalk is a safety service designed for students, staff, families, and visitors on the UBC campus.
-Driving and walking teams are available to accompany anyone in need to their desired location after dusk.
+AMS Safewalk is a student-run safety service designed for anyone on the UBC campus who is traveling alone.
+Driving and walking teams are available to accompany individuals in need to their desired location after dusk.
 Safewalk prioritizes those who are vulnerable and feel unsafe traveling alone, allowing them to travel with a greater sense of security.
 The service is intended to give safe means of accompaniment when no other form is available.

 To make use of Safewalk within operational hours you can: